 The items I create in the Vodou category are informed by my personal religious practice.
 Devotionally, I work in a Franco-Haitian Gnostic Vodou lineage with full consecration as a bishop in several lines of succession, including that of Houngan Lucien Francois Jean-Maine.
 I am not an initiate in a house of traditional Haitian sevis, though I respect it, study it, have been an invited lecturer at universities and conferences on it, and will say so when the items I create aren't really in line with it.

-In any case, though my lineage in Vodou is not that of a traditional house in Haiti or the United States, my altars and my spiritual art generally would not seem out of place in them.
+In any case, though my lineage in Vodou is not that of a traditional house in Haiti or the United States, my altars and my spiritual art generally would not seem out of place in them and are made with an eye towards traditional elements and correspondences.
 I'm pretty emphatic about delineating my sources and approaches with stuff like this (because I'm allergic to mix-and-match BS), so if an item I create is a distinct deviation, I'll say so.